Will Sutton (footballer)

-Playing career
+Career

 Sutton made his first-team debut for Oldham Athletic on 10 November 2020, playing the full 90 minutes and scoring an own goal in a 3–1 victory at Bradford City.
 Manager Harry Kewell said that "he was excellent... he scored his first goal as well, just in the wrong net!"

 In January 2023, Sutton joined Radcliffe on a one-month loan deal.